-3 to 17
+3 to 17\

-we consider the new policy you're applying for a replacement of a policy you already hold with us the new policy is to be issued on the same life and there is no increase in our risk under the policy.
+we consider the new policy you're applying for a replacement of a policy you already hold with us and the new policy is to be issued on the same life and there is no increase in our risk under the policy.

-Expires on the policy anniversary date before the child turns

-Must be the same amount of cover for each child.
+Cover expiry date Expires on the policy anniversary date before the child turns 18 Amount of cover Must be the same amount of cover for each child.
 Indexation may cause cover to exceed the maximum.
 Minimum \$10,000 Maximum \$250,000